 Texas Department of Transportation – Grand Parkway, Segments H, I-1 and I-2.
 Leading the legal team that advises on a contractor dispute on the $1 billion, 52-mile portion of the Grand Parkway (SH 99).
 Jill’s focus is currently assisting with contract administration and claims management in connection with a Dispute Board process – the first of its kind in the State of Texas.
 The Disputes Board issued a full defense verdict in favor of TxDOT.

 Arizona Department of Transportation – South Mountain Freeway.
-Member of the legal team advising on a dispute pertaining to the first 3P project in Arizona – the Loop 202 South Mountain Freeway Project.
+Member of the legal team advising on a dispute pertaining to the first P3 project in Arizona – the Loop 202 South Mountain Freeway Project.
+The dispute centered on purported cost overruns associated with utility relocations necessitated by the Project.
+Our services included advising on determination of risk allocations with respect to the cost of utility relocation costs, advising on the viability of loss of productivity and delay claims, and representing the client in mediation.
+The dispute settled without the need for litigation.

 Custom House v.
 City of Monterey.
 Represented client in dispute stemming from damage to hotel due to City’s construction activities, and potential impacts to hotel’s property rights due to City’s activities.
 The dispute resolved in successful settlement between the parties.